 Skip to main content

-Every zombie with a webhook trigger gets a unique, stable URL:
+Every webhook trigger declared in TRIGGER.md gets a unique, stable URL keyed by source:

 ---